Mohityadav94161/Blockchain_eth/README.md

-# Create your own Private Network in Ethereum
+# Genesis.json/Create your own Private Network in Ethereum
  1. Install goethereum
  2. make a genesis block so for that lets make genesis.json file
  3. Below is file content